algorithmic-thinking-roadmap/algorithmic-thinking-roadmap/README.md

 Good luck ;)

 P.S.
-Share your experience, suggestions, etc. with us by: algorithmic.thinking.roadmap@gmail.com
+Share your experience, suggestions, and complains with us by: algorithmic.thinking.roadmap@gmail.com